 The United States of America is principally a transit and destination country for trafficking in persons.
 While accurate statistics are difficult to establish, it is estimated that 15,000 to 18,000 people, primarily women and children are trafficked to the U.S. annually.
 The Trafficking Victims Protection Act of 2000 and its reauthorizations enhance preexisting criminal penalties, afford new protection to trafficking victims, and make available certain benefits and services to victims of severe forms of trafficking.
 Furthermore, all 50 states have state statutes that address human trafficking which will result in a greater number of state prosecutions as human trafficking task forces and local law enforcement build cases against all forms of trafficking.

-This course is designed for Law Enforcement Officers, Investigators, and Human Trafficking Task Force members who are assigned to investigate human trafficking cases through advanced intelligence collection, development and dissemination.
-Special emphasis is placed on investigation skill development and an enhanced case coordination and collaborative model with an understanding that the victim is the key focus of case coordination dynamics.
+This course is designed for Law Enforcement Officers, Investigators, and Human Trafficking Task Force members who are assigned to investigate human trafficking cases.
+Special emphasis is placed on advanced investigation skill development using an enhanced collaborative model and structured case planning, with an understanding that the victim is the key focus of case coordination dynamics.
 Case studies graphically illustrate successful case management.

 Human Trafficking (HT) in Native American tribal communities and native villages is a significant and expanding problem that includes sex trafficking and forced labor.
 The victims of this crime are adults and children, both male and female.
 The unique, independent structure of native communities contributes to complex cultural and jurisdictional issues for tribal, state, and federal law enforcement agencies in combatting these crimes.